opoplawski/gewake/README.md

 gewake is run periodically from cron.
 It runs qstat to see if any jobs are waiting.
-If there are, it looks for hosts that are down and wakes one up from its list of hosts.
+If there are, it looks for hosts that are down and wakes one or more up from its list of hosts.
 To do this it runs a wakeup command with the hostname of the machine to wake up as the argument.
 A sample wakeup command is provided that uses ether-wake to send a magic WOL packet to the machine, but it could be done in other ways.

 Installation
 ============